leshtw/rsschool-cv/cv.md

 I have no experience

 ### Education:
-i was studying at the BarSU and graduated in 2017
+I was studying at the BarSU and graduated in 2017

 ### English:
 A2.